Indeed: AI job-posting rate slows and interest dips

 Artificial intelligence jobs have been hot in Silicon Valley and elsewhere, with a machine-learning engineer getting an average salary of $142,858 a year.
-But the job-posting growth for AI jobs has slowed, and interest in these jobs is also dipping, according to a study by job site Indeed.
+But AI job-posting growth has slowed, and interest in these jobs is also dipping, according to a study by job site Indeed.

 AI job postings on Indeed rose 29.1% from May 2018 to May 2019.
 However, that increase is substantially less than it was the previous two years.
 During the same time period — May 2017 to May 2018 — AI job postings on Indeed rose 57.9%, and a whopping 136.2% between May 2016 and May 2017.

 Meanwhile, interest from job seekers is leveling off.
-From May 2018 to 2019, searches for AI-related jobs on Indeed decreased by 14.5%.
+From May 2018 to 2019, searches for AI-related jobs on Indeed decreased 14.5%.
 By comparison, searches increased 31.9% between May 2017 and 2018 and 49.12% between May 2016 and 2017.
 This year’s drop also suggests there could be more open jobs than qualified workers to fill them, Indeed said.

 AI job searches don’t always keep pace with the number of postings.
 Consider data scientists, whose job is to take raw data and apply programming, visualizations, and statistical modeling to extract actionable insights for organizations.